Unconventional spin Hall effects in nonmagnetic solids: Introduction

-In this paper, we provide a symmetry analysis for the allowed components of the SHC tensors for all 230 space groups, using the tools implemented on the Bilbao Crystallographic Server (BCS) \cite{BCS1, BCS2}.
+Here, we provide a symmetry-based analysis of the allowed SHC components - both conventional and unconventional - and use it to propose experimentally realizable systems for which the USHEs can be measured and/or controlled.
+The symmetry analysis for the allowed components of the SHC tensors for all 230 space groups is performed using the tools implemented on the Bilbao Crystallographic Server (BCS) \cite{BCS1, BCS2}.
 By revealing the space groups for which unconventional charge-to-spin conversion configurations are allowed, we make possible the pre-selection of potential candidates for highly efficient manipulation of perpendicular magnetic anisotropy ferromagnets.
 In order to facilitate the discussion and further research, we have classified these spin Hall effects into the following categories; (i) conventional SHE, either isotropic or anisotropic, where \textbf{$J_{C}$}, \textbf{$J_{S}$}, and \textbf{$s$} are mutually orthogonal; (ii) collinear SHE, where the charge and spin currents are transverse, but spin polarization is parallel to one of them, i.e. \textbf{$J_{s}$} $\perp$ \textbf{$J_{C}$} and \textbf{$J_{S,C}$} $\|$ \textbf{$s$}; and (iii) longitudinal SHE where the charge current is parallel to the spin current (\textbf{$J_{S}$} $\|$ \textbf{$J_{C}$}) and the spin polarization is unconstrained.
 Based on these considerations, we have identified materials belonging to each class, calculated spin Hall conductivities using \textit{ab initio} methods, and whenever possible compared the results with the existing experimental data.
 Importantly, we have also revealed that unconventional spin Hall effect can be controlled by an external electric field, which has been confirmed by first principles calculations in a prototypical material (SnTe).

 The paper is organized as follows: Section \ref{SC} gives a brief overview of spin Hall conductivity in the framework of linear response theory.
 In Section \ref{SAC}, we describe the employed methodology, namely symmetry analysis based on the TENSOR program \cite{gallego2019automatic} as well as details of the first principles simulations.
 In Section \ref{RandD}, we discuss the results of symmetry analysis complemented by numerical predictions for various materials relevant for spintronics.
 Section \ref{SnTe} discusses unconventional spin Hall conductivity induced by applied electric fields.
 In Section \ref{Conclusions}, we formulate the conclusions and suggestions for further computational and experimental studies.
 The Appendix summarizes allowed configurations for the spin Hall effects for all 230 crystallographic space groups.